 Organisations have actively promoted awareness of the Convention and the preparation of the Child Strategy in Finland.
 They have also further developed, for example, training on the rights of the child, assessment of effects on children and child-oriented budgeting as well as the inclusion of children as part of their own activities.
 This work has helped the preparation and implementation of the National Child Strategy.

 National Child Strategy in brief

 In its Programme (vnk.fi), Prime Minister Sanna Marin’s Government has committed to preparing a National Child Strategy that is based on the UN Convention on the Rights of the Child.

 The vision of the Strategy is a child- and family-friendly Finland that respects the rights of the child.
 The Strategy will ensure that the rights and wellbeing of children are realised as fully as possible.

 The Child Strategy is being prepared in two stages:

 - The long-term objectives and measures will be recorded in the actual Child Strategy.
-The Strategy is being prepared by a parliamentary committee appointed for the purpose, and it will be completed by the end of 2020.
+The Strategy was prepared by a parliamentary committee appointed for the purpose during 2020.
+The Child Strategy was published in February 2021.